notahuman-1-0/H1B-Visa/README.md

+In conclusion, the completion of this project serves to fulfill the course requirements of Information Visualization (18CSE301J) led by the esteemed guidance of Dr. N. Parthiban and Dr. V. Kavitha.
+I would like to express my sincere gratitude to both instructors for their invaluable support, expertise, and guidance throughout this journey.

+Their profound knowledge and insightful advice have been instrumental in shaping my understanding of information visualization techniques and principles.
+Their dedication to fostering a stimulating learning environment has truly enhanced my learning experience and enabled me to develop practical skills in this field.

+I would also like to extend my appreciation to the course materials and resources that have been made available.
+The curriculum has provided a comprehensive framework, equipping me with the necessary tools to explore and analyze data effectively.
+The assignments, projects, and assessments have challenged me to think critically, pushing the boundaries of my creativity and problem-solving abilities.

+Furthermore, I would like to acknowledge my fellow classmates, whose active participation and collaborative spirit have greatly enriched my learning journey.
+Through engaging discussions and peer feedback, I have gained valuable insights and diverse perspectives, fostering a supportive and interactive learning community.

+Lastly, I would like to express my heartfelt thanks to the entire academic staff and administration for their efforts in delivering this course and facilitating an exceptional learning environment.
+The dedication and commitment of everyone involved have contributed to my growth and development as an information visualization practitioner.

+In conclusion, I am immensely grateful for the support and expertise provided by Dr. N. Parthiban, Dr. V. Kavitha, and all those involved in the Information Visualization course.
+This experience has been instrumental in honing my skills and understanding in this field, and I am confident that the knowledge gained will have a lasting impact on my future endeavors.
+Once again, thank you all for the remarkable journey and the opportunity to grow both personally and academically.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>